William Neudorf

-William Z. Neudorf (b.
-January 1, 1940) is a farmer and former political figure in Saskatchewan.
+William Z. Neudorf (January 1, 1940 – May 5, 1999) was a farmer and former political figure in Saskatchewan.
 He represented Rosthern from 1986 to 1995 in the Legislative Assembly of Saskatchewan as a Progressive Conservative.

 He was born in Hague, Saskatchewan, the son of William Neudorf, and was educated at the University of Saskatchewan.
-In 1964, Neudorf married Alma Sowatzky.
+In 1964, Neudorf married Alma Sawatzky.
 He served in the Saskatchewan cabinet as Minister of Social Services from 1989 to 1991.
 Neudorf also served as opposition house leader in the provincial assembly.